emcconville/HT16K33/README.md

 The only dependency is Python's SMBus module; which, ships with Linux's [i2c-tools][1] development tools.
 The module _SMBus_ opens a simple protocol to transport data between Linux OS and _any_ i2c integrated circuit.

-If HT16K33 library is unable to load the _SMBus_ module, then this library will genereate an internal dummy object Said dummy object will emulate **I/O** protocol, and dump actions/commands to **STDOUT**.
+If HT16K33 library is unable to load the _SMBus_ module, then this library will genereate an internal dummy object.
+Said dummy object will emulate **I/O** protocol, and dump actions/commands to **STDOUT**.

 ### Debain